-Mr. Cheng Tsang Fu Dennis ("Mr. Dennis Cheng"), aged 64, is one of the founders and controlling shareholders of the Group and has been a director of DCB since June 2008.
+Mr. Cheng Tsang Fu Dennis ("Mr. Dennis Cheng"), aged 65, is one of the founders and controlling shareholders of the Group and has been a director of DCB since June 2008.
 He was appointed as our chief executive officer and redesignated as an executive Director on 29 May 2017.
 Mr. Dennis Cheng has been appointed as the chairman of the Board and the chairman of the nomination committee of the Company.
 Mr. Dennis Cheng is primarily responsible for the day-to-day management, business development and overseeing the operations of the Group.
-Mr. Dennis Cheng has over 31 years of experience in the fitting-out and renovation industry.
+Mr. Dennis Cheng has over 32 years of experience in the fitting-out and renovation industry.
 Mr. Dennis Cheng is the brother of Mr. Richard Cheng and spouse of Ms. Liu.

-Ms. Liu Lee Lee Lily ("Ms. Liu"), aged 62, is one of the founders and controlling shareholders of the Group and has been a director of DCB since June 2008.
+Ms. Liu Lee Lee Lily ("Ms. Liu"), aged 63, is one of the founders and controlling shareholders of the Group and has been a director of DCB since June 2008.
 She was appointed as a Director of the Company on 8 March 2017.
 She was redesignated as an executive Director and appointed as our compliance officer on 29 May 2017.
 She is mainly responsible for overseeing the human resources and administrative matters of the Group.
 She is also a member of the remuneration committee of the Company.
-Ms. Liu has over 34 years of experience in administration and human resources management.
-Ms. Liu is spouse of Mr. Dennis Cheng and sister-in-law of Mr. Richard Cheng.
+Ms. Liu has over 35 years of experience in administration and human resources management.
+Ms. Liu is the spouse of Mr. Dennis Cheng and sister-in-law of Mr. Richard Cheng.

-Mr. Chui Kai Tai ("Mr. Chui"), aged 69, has been appointed as an executive Director of the Company on 23 December 2021.
+Mr. Chui Kai Tai ("Mr. Chui"), MH, aged 70, has been appointed as an executive Director of the Company on 23 December 2021.
+Mr. Chui also serves as a director in certain subsidiaries of the Company.
 He is mainly responsible for the development of the business segment for Nano-AM application services within the Group.
 Mr. Chui joined the Hong Kong Government as Surveying Assistant III in 1974 and retired in 2013 from the position of Chief Survey Officer in the Planning Department.
-Since November 2021, Mr. Chui has been appointed as a director of a subsidiary of the Company.
 Mr. Chui received a Medal of Honour in 2014.